zanymuzik/notes/TF in Practice.md

 A - It is the probability that each item is one of the 10 class (and using softmax, we choose the highest probability)

 [Ex 2](https://colab.research.google.com/github/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%204%20-%20Lesson%202%20-%20Notebook.ipynb#scrollTo=OgQSIfDSOWv6) Impact of larger neurons in the hidden layer(512)?
-A- More neurons = slower (and more accurate) training; till an extend
+A- More neurons = slower (and more accurate) training; till an extend.

+[Ex 5](https://colab.research.google.com/github/lmoroney/dlaicourse/blob/master/Course%201%20-%20Part%204%20-%20Lesson%202%20-%20Notebook.ipynb#scrollTo=-0lF5MuvSuZF) What is the affect of adding additional hidden layer?

 ## [Week 3](https://www.coursera.org/learn/introduction-tensorflow/home/week/3)